dvidelabs/flatcc/README.md

 Refer to `flatcc -h` for details.

+An online version listed here: [flatcc-help.md] but please use `flatcc -h` for an up to date reference.

 The compiler can either generate a single header file or headers for all included schema and a common file and with or without support for both reading (default) and writing (-w) flatbuffers.
 The simplest option is